 Here is one tale that encapsulates the quality of daily life in Splendora.

-I never cut classes that often.
-Mostly because there wasn’t much to do in the neighborhood, I didn’t have a car, and with a car, the closest civilization was half an hour’s drive.
+I rarely cut classes.
+Mostly because there wasn’t much to do in the neighborhood, I didn’t have a car, and even with a car, the closest civilization was at least half an hour’s drive.
 On occasion, I would wrangle a good friend into going somewhere, and great adventures were to be had, typically in Houston, doing things certainly no one in Splendora High School would ever understand.

-One time, two friends and I went into Houston to the Museum of Fine Arts, and then to eat Chinese food in the tiny Houston Chinatown.
+One time, two classmates and I went into Houston to the Museum of Fine Arts, and then to eat Chinese food in the tiny Houston Chinatown.
 We were mature, cultured, worldly, and better than everyone else.
 And, of course, we got caught.
-Perhaps we were bragging and someone overheard.
 Our government teacher summoned us to her desk and chided us for skipping.
 I think she was mildly amused.
 Her comment was, “You three are the only ones here who would skip school to do something aesthetic.”

 This man made his living as the “ag teacher” of our school.
-He spent his days teaching young future farmers of America how to castrate pigs.
+He spent his days teaching young Future Farmers of America how to castrate pigs.
 The squealing sounds of those lessons made health class somewhat difficult.
-Unfortunately,

-So the vice-principal had all three of us delinquents in those hard, unyielding chairs in his office.
+So the vice-principal had all three of us delinquents sit in those hard, unyielding chairs in his office.
 As his job required, he scolded us.
-This scolding is the very point of my tale.
-Confronting three good students, who had good grades, and who never caused any trouble, he attempted to shame us for our misbehavior.
+He had to confronting three good students, who had good grades, and who never caused any trouble, and whose infraction was….art appreciation.
+And there was also some Lowenbrau involved, to be completely honest.
+He attempted to shame us for our misbehavior.
 With a grave look, he tried to impress upon us the seriousness of the situation.
 He shook his head and intoned deeply, “I just can’t believe y’all cut school to go off and do something aesthetic.”
-He even stumbled a little over the word.
-Yes, his disappointment in our aesthetic proclivities was palpable.
-It was all we could do to keep from bustin’ out laughin’.
+He even stumbled a little over the word, probably hiding a laugh and an eyeroll.
+Yes, his disappointment in our aesthetic proclivities was palpable, or so I thought.